-Dr. Holly Mansell an Assistant Professor of Pharmacy at the University of Saskatchewan is the project lead/primary investigator.
-She maintains a practice site one day a week at the Saskatchewan Transplant Program as a clinical pharmacist.
-As Chair of the Canadian Society of Transplant (CST) Pharmacist Group, she has had the opportunity to connect with pharmacists involved in other transplanting centers across the country, providing insight on the need for improved pre-transplant education nationwide.
+Dr. Holly Mansell an Associate Professor of Pharmacy at the University of Saskatchewan is the project lead/primary investigator.
+She has a practice site at the Saskatchewan Transplant Program as a clinical pharmacist.
+As Past-Chair of the Canadian Society of Transplant (CST) Pharmacist Group, she has had the opportunity to connect with pharmacists involved in other transplanting centers across the country, providing insight on the need for improved pre-transplant education nationwide.

 Ms. Nicola Rosaasen is a Transplant Pharmacist at the Saskatchewan Transplant Program and project co-lead.
 Since 2002 she has played a pivotal role at the program, educating transplant recipients about their medications and working through the challenges of non-adherence in transplant recipients.
 Her involvement in the Transplant Patient Family Advisory Council have helped to provide the inspiration for this project.